 Why it’s awesome: A somewhat off-the-beaten-track and hidden outdoor gem in Lisbon, Jardim do Torel is a peaceful park with a romantic air.
 Perched atop one of Lisbon’s hills, the park offers lovely views across the city.
 As well as open spaces with lots of flowers and trees the park has a children’s play area, a beautiful mansion, and a cafe.
-It’s a great place to unwind away from the crowds when visiting Lisbon.
+It’s a great place to unwind away from the crowds when visiting Lisbon’s more popular attractions.

 What to do there: Walk to Jardim do Torel from Liberdade and take in the lovely homes and street art along the streets.
 Alternatively, give your legs a break and ride the Ascensor do Lavra funicular.
 Take a seat on one of the benches and bask in the peaceful ambience as you listen to the chatter and singing of birds.
 Let kids cut loose in the play area and admire the scenic views of the harbour, river, and various city areas.
 Look out for various landmarks in Lisbon spread out beneath you.
 Feeling peckish?
 Call into the quaint café for lunch before leaving.

 An awesome place to visit in Lisbon for half a day!

 - Outdoor spaces

 Why it’s awesome: One of the most popular neighbourhoods in Lisbon, Belém boasts a number of famous landmarks and architectural treasures.
 Once a bustling port, Belém sits alongside the Tagus River.
 Boat rides are a great way to see the area from a different perspective.
 There are plenty of green spaces, such as parks and tree-lined plazas, to enjoy.
 With romantic spots, art, culture, history, and outdoor activities, there’s something for everyone in Belém.
 Furthermore, the area is where explorers set sail to visit new lands and where the delicious pasteis de nata were born.